bookbot-hive/k2-indonesian-asr/README.md

 ## Usage

-There are v[arious ways to export and deploy](https://icefall.readthedocs.io/en/latest/model-export/index.html) these models for production.
+There are [various ways to export and deploy](https://icefall.readthedocs.io/en/latest/model-export/index.html) these models for production.
 Sherpa (Kaldi 2.0's main deployment framework) also has various counterparts for running on NCNN and/or ONNX engines.
 Or, you can also directly use these models via icefall, but they require a working PyTorch installation and is unoptimized for production.

 We will provide a few external links to [Sherpa](https://k2-fsa.github.io/sherpa/index.html)'s thorough documentation which you can follow.
-We will also provide usage examples for [Real-time recognition with a microphone](#) and [Recognize a file](#) in Python.
+We will also provide usage examples for [Recognize a file](#example-recognize-a-file-python---sherpa-ncnn) and [Real-time recognition with a microphone](#example-real-time-recognition-with-a-microphone-python---sherpa-ncnn) in Python.

 | Inference Framework | Platform | Language | Link                                                                 |
 | ------------------- | -------- | -------- | -------------------------------------------------------------------- |